VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -cacheExpireDuration duration
      Items are removed from in-memory caches after they aren't accessed for this duration.
 Lower values may reduce memory usage at the cost of higher CPU usage.
 See also -prevCacheRemovalPercent (default 30m0s)
   -cluster.tls
      Whether to use TLS for connections to -storageNode.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsCAFile string
      Path to TLS CA file to use for verifying certificates provided by -storageNode if -cluster.tls flag is set.
 By default system CA is used.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsCertFile string
      Path to client-side TLS certificate file to use when connecting to -storageNode if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsInsecureSkipVerify
      Whether to skip verification of TLS certificates provided by -storageNode nodes if -cluster.tls flag is set.
 Note that disabled TLS certificate verification breaks security.
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsKeyFile string
      Path to client-side TLS key file to use when connecting to -storageNode if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternativeListenAddr string
      TCP address to listen for data from other vminsert nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
 Usually :8400 should be set to match default vmstorage port for vminsert.
 Disabled work if empty
   -csvTrimTimestamp duration